Welcome to today's edition of the Rush 24-7 podcast.

 It does no such thing.

-It just displays our weakness, and it causes people who intend us harm to laugh at us at this at the sophistry and the silliness of people like Obama.
+It just displays our weakness and it causes people who intend us harm to laugh at us at this at the sophistry and the silliness of people like Obama.

-Final bite, Cheney Nuking is.
+Final bite, Cheney nuking it here.

-Critics of our policies are given to lecturing on the theme of being consistent with American values, but no moral value held dear by the American people obliges public servants to sacrifice innocent lives to spare a captured terrorist from unpleasant things.
+But no moral value held dear by the American people obliges public servants to sacrifice innocent lives to spare a captured terrorist from unpleasant things.

 And when an entire population is targeted by a terror network, nothing is more consistent with American values than to stop them.